 Cavity Wall Insulation

-Your home will not require Solid Wall Insulation if it has a Cavity or air gap between the two layers of brickwork.
+Your home should not require Solid Wall Insulation if it has a Cavity or air gap between the two layers of brickwork.
 Properties built of brick between 1924 and 1982 were typically of Cavity Wall construction and this gap was not filled when the property was built.

 Cavity Wall Insulation is the simplest and most effective way of insulating the walls of your home.
-100% grants are currently available to all private households.
+100% grants are currently available to private households.

 Please see our Cavity Wall Insulation page for more information.

 We were more than delighted with the service you provided.
 It was most efficient, effective and you kept us fully informed at all times.
 The personnel who visited our property to do the survey and carry out the work were a credit to your company.